 Poodles are available in three sizes: miniature, toy, and standard.
 Despite their differences in size, they have many similar traits.

-They all come with curly furs, which are typically hypoallergenic since they shed little and produce less of the protein that triggers allergic responses in allergy patients.
+They all come with curly furs, which are typically hypoallergenic since they shed little.

 They're also all thought to be clever breeds.
 Initially, they were developed as hunting dogs, specifically for recovering items from the sea.